actions-mn/build-and-publish/README.md

 ### Private repository

-In case of private repository the GitHub Pages disabled so it this case make sense to set `destination: artifact`.
+In the case of a private repository the GitHub Pages are disabled so in this case, it makes sense to set `destination: artifact`.
 And no `deploy` job required

 ```yaml
 name: generate